Last updated on September 6th, 2024 at 01:12 pm

 Its location is on the northeast coast of Corfu, which controls the Corfu canal that separates the island from the mainland, therefore it has a significant advantage and increased strategic importance.

-Kassiopi fortress is definitely one of the most important defensive remains in the Ionian Islands
+Kassiopi fortress is one of the most important defensive remains in the Ionian Islands

-In Corfu additionally to the many churches there are many famous monasteries also worth visiting.
+In Corfu in addition to the many churches, there are many famous monasteries also worth visiting.

 A) Monastery of Paleokastritsa